Lakhankumawat/LearnCPP/A-Array/README.md

 FOR EXAMPLE LETS SAY -:

-0.Input format :
+Input format :
-1.Line 1 : N and M, No. of rows & No. of columns (separated by space) followed by N*M  elements in row wise fashion.
+Line 1 : N and M, No. of rows & No. of columns (separated by space) followed by N*M  elements in row wise fashion.

 Input:

 3 6

 4 4 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16

 Sample Output :

 4 4 1 2 3 4 10 16 15 14 13 12 11 5 6 7 8 9